 The General Military Course (GMC) introduces Cadets to the United States Air Force and prepares them for selection to Field Training (FT).
-As Freshmen, Cadets are enrolled in AS100 (Heritage and Values of the U.S. Air Force) coursework designed to acquaint students with the U.S. Air Force and Air Force Reserve Officers' Training Corps.
+As Freshmen, Cadets are enrolled in AS100 (Foundation of U.S. Air Force) coursework designed to acquaint students with the U.S. Air Force and Air Force Reserve Officers' Training Corps.
 Topics include mission and organization of the Air Force, professionalism, military customs and courtesies, Air Force Officer opportunities, group leadership problems, and introduction to communication skills.
-During their Sophomore year, Cadets are enrolled in AS 200, (Team and Leadership Fundamentals), provides a fundamental understanding of both leadership and team building.
-The lessons and course flow are designed to prepare cadets for field training and leadership positions in the detachment.
+During their Sophomore year, Cadets are enrolled in AS200 (Evolution of U.S. Air and Space Power) course work designed to motivate students to transition from Air Force ROTC Cadet to Officer Candidate.
+Topics include Air Force heritage and leaders, introduction to air and space power, and continued application of communication skills.
 GMC Cadets are considered Cadet Airmen.
-First year Cadets are classified as Cadet Fourth Class (C/4C) and Second year Cadets are classified as Cadet Third Class (C/3C).
+Freshmen Cadets are classified as Cadet Fourth Class (C/4C) and Sophomore Cadets are classified as Cadet Third Class (C/3C).